StarRocks/starrocks/docs/loading/Spark-connector-starrocks.md

     4,spark,100
     ```

-2. You can write the spark job using scala or python
+2. You can write the spark job using scala or python.

    For scala, run the following codes in `spark-shell`: